-17 commercially reasonable assumptions to be approximately \$6,003,000 as described in the RRBs and other costs to establish the securitization structure.
+The Company estimates the upfront transaction costs of issuing \$690,000,000 of RRBs based on commercially reasonable assumptions to be approximately \$6,900,000 as described in more detail in Schedule 1.
+These transaction costs will include accounting and auditing fees, legal fees and expenses, printing and filing costs, rating agency fees, Securities and Exchange Commission registration fees ("SEC Fees"), servicer set-up costs, the Structuring Agent fee, RRB Trustee fees, underwriting costs, original issue discount on the RRBs and other costs to establish the securitization structure.
 Certain of the upfront transaction costs will vary depending upon the actual principal amount of RRBs to be issued, prevailing market rates as determined at the time of RRB pricing, the timing of the RRB Transaction and/or the complexity of the agreements governing the RRBs.
 The upfront transaction costs can only be estimated at this time because the actual expenses will not be known until the principal amount of the financing is determined, the applicable agreements are negotiated and the actual costs are incurred.